ekkis/js-prototypes/README.md

   This family of functions provides filesystem functionality on file paths.
-  The functions make use of the *Sync* versions in the 'fs' package and behave pretty much like their bash equivalents, except for `ls` which is an enhancement in that it accepts regular expressions instead of traditional globs
+  The functions make use of the *Sync* versions in the 'fs' package and behave pretty much like their bash equivalents

+  **- Notes -**
-  Note that `tee` is used for writing to files but has two modes, 1) where the argument specifies the path, and 2) where the object the method is called on serves as the path
+  The `tee` method is used for writing to files but has two modes, 1) where the argument specifies the path, and 2) where the object the method is called on serves as the path